sam-myers/omnirss/README.md

 This is a traditionally organized Rust project.

-Download the `doppler` CLI and confugre.
+Download the `doppler` CLI and configure.
 Run with `doppler run -- cargo run` to populate configuration.